Frequently Asked Questions

 - Decks that are low to the ground, and decks having an under-deck system will trap moisture causing deck floorboard rot, joist rot or a combination of both.

 - Thick coatings might look good at first, but will more than likely peel.
 When they peel they become a nightmare to fix, sometimes requiring a floor replacement (very expensive), or having to sand off completely (expensive).

 - Coatings like these mask rot until it is too late: Since these products are thick they don’t allow homeowners to see that wood is starting to rot until the damage is done.

 - Costly – Product covers only 150 square foot per gallon requiring two coats.
 It is expensive- prohibitively so.

 My advice to someone who thinks their deck is in rough shape is to give a professional deck restoration company like ourselves a chance to refurbish their deck: Cleaning, sanding, sealing, or use a solid color stain (2 coats) a quality solid color deck stain like Cabot solid stain, Flood-pro solid stain, or porch and patio stain like Benjamin Moore’s Porch & patio will not cause issues like these gimmicky quick-fix products do.

-Why? in order to protect exterior wood from oxidizing (turning grey) wood stains and sealers use pigmented transparent iron oxide molecules suspended in the stain – these molecules we in the wood trade refer to trans-oxide pigments.
+Why?
+In order to protect exterior wood from oxidizing (turning grey) wood stains and sealers use pigmented transparent iron oxide molecules suspended in the stain – these molecules we in the wood trade refer to trans-oxide pigments.
 Think of these trans-oxide pigments as SPF for your deck.
-The more SPF a deck stain has, the less of a sunburn you get.
-It works the same for decks – a deck stain that is very natural and adds no color to a deck has an SPF of 5 whereas a deck and fence stain like TWP has a good SPF and your deck will not shift color prematurely. if you are concerned about the deck not looking natural we can place samples of all our deck stains so you will see the long-lasting deck and fence stains on your deck and fence.
-Our products not only look great, look natural, but protect your decks, and fences from the harsh elements.
+The more SPF a sunblock has, the less of a sunburn you get.
+Deck stains work in the same way – a clear stain has an SPF of 5 whereas a stain like TWP has a much higher SPF.
+If concerned about your deck not looking natural, we can place samples of all our available stain colors on your deck – which will make the color selection process all the simpler Our products not only look great, look natural, but protect your decks, and fences from the harsh elements.